ChicagoHAI/HypoBench/_pages/index.md

 HypoBench provides a comprehensive framework for assessing how well models can generate plausible hypotheses that explain observed phenomena.
 Our benchmark:

-- Combines real-world and synthetic datasets across multiple domains
+- Combines real-world and synthetic datasets across 12 domains and 194 datasets
 - Evaluates multiple dimensions of hypothesis quality, with emphasis on explanatory power
 - Enables systematic comparison between different methods and models